adityatripathy0000/SpectrumInternship/README.md

     5. seaborn.

+There I also added the three marks in the subjects of 'G1', 'G2' and 'G3' and initialized the summation of them with another column called as 'final_grade'.

-After that I preprocessed the data in the dataset, and changed the binary valued attributes into 0 or 1, nominal valued attributes into encoded values.
+After that, I preprocessed the data in the dataset, and changed the binary valued attributes into 0 or 1, nominal valued attributes into encoded values.

 Then used various Machine Learning models like Linear Regression, Decision Tree Regression, Random Forest Regression.

-And plotted the various insights from the model, I built.
+Then plotted the various insights from the model, I built.

-Atlast, determined various scores of the the regression like:
+And determined various scores of the the regression like:

         1. Train Score : Score between X_train, y_train variables,

         2. Test Score : Score between X_test, y_test variables,

         3. Predict Score : Score between X_test, y_pred variables.

+Atlast, in Linear Regression I used Ordinary Least Square(OLS) method for Backward Elimination of the attributes to find out which attributes affected the most.

 ## Future Development of the Project: